Public Limited Companies

 Public Limited Company (PLC)

 A UK Public Limited Company may offer to sell its shares to the public.
 Before it is allowed to trade a PLC must satisfy Companies House that at least £50,000 of shares have been issued and that each share has been paid up to at least a quarter of its face value.
 It is important to note that the shareholders are potentially exposed to GBP50,000 in total.

-- had a position of company secretary or alternatively have been a deputy company secretary as at 22 December 1980, or
+- have had a position of company secretary or alternatively have been a deputy company secretary as at 22 December 1980, or

-- been a company secretary for three out of the last five years with a company which is non private or
+- have been a company secretary for three out of the last five years with a company which is non private or

-- the confidence of the directors who feel that due to the persons experience and knowledge can discharge the required duties in the manner expected or
+- have the confidence of the directors who feel that due to the persons experience and knowledge can discharge the required duties in the manner expected or

 - the ICAEW